Hutt International Boys' School: Aviation

 The school has an aviation programme, which it has run since 2000.
 The program allows for students to gain their private pilot licence before they leave school.
 As of 2017, the programme has had 24 graduates.

 Enrolment

 At the September 2015 Education Review Office (ERO) review of the school, HIBS had 653 students.
 Most of the students identified themselves as New Zealand European (Pākehā).
 The ethnic composition was 76% New Zealand European (Pākehā), 7% Māori, and 17% as other ethnic groups.

-The school has a socioeconomic decile rating of 10Z, meaning it draws its school community from an area of low socio-economic disadvantage when compared to other New Zealand schools.
+The school has a socioeconomic decile rating of 10Z, meaning it draws its school community from an area of high socio-economic advantage when compared to other New Zealand schools.